 Learn to Follow Directions:

-The kids were making homemade chocolate chip cookies a few months ago.
+I’ll never forget the time when the kids were making homemade chocolate chip cookies.
 They didn’t follow the directions exactly.
 When they got to the finished product, something didn’t look right – they had forgotten the eggs.
-Their 2nd attempt turned out worse – they read the directions wrong.
+Their next attempt turned out worse – they read the directions wrong.
 Instead of using 1 tsp of water, they used 1 cup.
 Definitely made a huge difference.
 Their 3rd attempt turned out perfect.
 They learned a great lesson about carefully reading the directions.

 Learn the Importance of Cleaning up their Mess:

 I don’t mind when the kids get to try out new things in the kitchen.
 But they know that if they don’t make an attempt to clean up their mess, then I’ll be very hesitant to let them try the next time.
 My son loves to try out new smoothie concoctions.
-He has discovered that a spoon of peanut butter, a handful of ice, several cups of milk, and a few scoops of chocolate powder make a great smoothie.
-He is learning that if he cleans up his mess that I’ll let him make another concoction another day.
+He discovered that a spoonful of peanut butter, a handful of ice, several cups of milk, and a few scoops of chocolate powder make a great smoothie.
+When my daughter recently made Asian noodles, she washed the dishes so I wouldn’t have to come behind her and clean them up.

 Learn how to use kitchen gadgets:

-Toaster, Hand Mixer, Blender and Can Opener, these are just a few of the kitchen gadgets that adults use on a regular basis.
+Toaster, Hand Mixer, Blender, and Can Opener are just a few of the kitchen gadgets that adults use on a regular basis.
 I am trying to teach my kids to operate these safely and without making a huge mess.
-True, my kids did spray butter cream icing all over the counter and walls but I think they now know how important it is to keep the hand mixer inside the bowl.
+True, my kids did spray buttercream icing all over the counter and walls one time but I think they now know how important it is to keep the hand mixer inside the bowl.

 Give it your full Concentration:

-Following a new recipe requires full concentration.
-I will never forget when I was close to their age that my friend and I decided to cook supper for the family.
+I will never forget the time I was in upper elementary school and I decided to cook supper for the family.
 Our mashed potatoes earned themselves a place in family history.
 I don’t think they were actually mashed potatoes – more like potato soup or something else that wasn’t really edible.
 When you cook, you must concentrate and really focus on what you are doing.